BrianMekiSCA/BrianMekiSCA.github.io/README.md

 # Main Objective
-This post seeks to examplify steps that could be employed by Data Scientist to address business questions.
+This post seeks to examplify steps that could be employed by any given Data Scientist to address business questions.

 # Scenario
 Consider this overly simplified situation.
 An entrepreneur wishes to open a simple shop say in Istanbul.
 Immediately, some of the questions they may ask could be,